amarptel/100-days-of-code/r1-log.md

 Researched animations for my tech stack images and am in the process of trying to implement a window slider.
 ### R1D22
 Played an SQL Murder Mystery game.
+### R1D23
+Added in borders for the about me description content and created a javascript function which makes them disappear or reappear upon scrolling.